pcda17/pcda17.github.io/week-04.md

     a.writerows(meta_table)
     o.close()
 ```
-Open your CSV in Excel or Calc and marvel at your
+Open your CSV in Excel or Calc.

 #### OpenRefine
 Launch the OpenRefine application and enter the following in your browser’s URL bar to access the interface.